 A primary radar system sends a high-powered radio frequency from a rotating antenna and uses any reflected signals to determine the distance and speed of objects in the air or on water.
 The radio signal shows distance to an object from the time it took to make the round trip to the object.
 For radar used in aircraft control, the returning signal can also be used to determine the aircraft's approximate altitude, or height above ground.
 An antenna is a curved metal dish or structure that focuses a radio beam and transmits it in a specific direction.

-Radar is an acronym, or shortened version, of the term "radio distance and ranging".
+Radar is an acronym, or shortened version, of the term "radio detection and ranging".
 First developed for aircraft detection in the 1930s, early radar had limited range due to the power limits for the antennas at that time.
 Although antenna power and software have improved, in the early 21st century the practical limit of air traffic primary radar is about 60 miles (100 kilometers).

 The use of primary radar requires a great deal of signal power, because objects further from the antenna will reflect or send back a weak signal.
 At longer distances from the antenna, radar becomes unreliable as a way to determine aircraft position with only reflected signals.
 Increasing amounts of air traffic in the 20th century created a need for other aircraft positioning systems.